WordPress/wordpress-playground/packages/docs/site/docs/blueprints/intro.md

 # Blueprints Docs

 :::tip
-Check the [Blueprints Gallery](https://github.com/WordPress/blueprints/blob/trunk/GALLERY.md) to explore real-world code examples of using WordPress Playground to launch a WordPress site with a variety of initial setups.
+Check the [Blueprints Gallery](https://github.com/WordPress/blueprints/blob/trunk/GALLERY.md) to explore real-world code examples of using WordPress Playground to launch a WordPress site with a variety of setups.
 :::

 Hi!
 Welcome to WordPress Playground Blueprints documentation.